 Hummus is a traditional Arabic dish, very easy to prepare and really delicious.
-I made it for the first time and definitely will do it again.
-Full of proteins and healthy too.
+I made this homemade hummus for the first time and definitely will do it again.
+It is full of proteins and healthy too.

-The flavor is absolutely amazing, I like it spread on fresh bread, pita, or even in combination with falafel.
+The flavor of the homemade hummus is absolutely amazing, I like it spread on fresh bread, pita bread and with with falafel.

 - 2 cloves garlic